athanaseH12/athanaseH12/README.md

 - 👋 Hi, I’m @athanaseH12
-- 👀 I’m interested in data sciences and machine learning.
+- 👀 I’m interested in data sciences, Climate Sciences and Business management.
-- 🌱 I’m currently learning mathemamatics at AIMS RWANDA
+- 🌱 I’m now developing a research career at ICPAC

 <!---
 athanaseH12/athanaseH12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.